Get

 6. Health Issues

 If your dog has no interest in eating, they may push their food away.
 If they come back to it later when they’re feeling hungry and finish it, this isn’t a cause for concern.
 If your dog is pushing their food away and seems to have no appetite in general, this could be a sign of a health problem.
 Some medications can also cause dogs to have a reduced appetite.
-If your dog suddenly stops eating, talk to your vet.
+If your dog suddenly stops eating, talk to a vet.
 They will likely need a thorough checkup to rule out any health issues.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!